 Pitch to Music Blogs / Playlists

 Pitching your new releases to music blogs and playlists can be an effective way to promote your music.
 The problem is it’s not the easiest thing to do and it often requires someone, like a publicist, who has previous connections or strong relationships to bloggers, publications or playlisters.
+Using a publicist to promote your music isn’t the most cost effective route for most musicians because a good publicist is expensive and they are very selective with who they work with.

 There are smaller music blog sites you can reach out directly or through a site like SubmitHub.